The Generalized Matrix Norm Problem: Preliminaries

 \subsection{Banach Spaces and the Banach Space Adjoint}

 We recall that a normed space $(\Vset, \norm_{\Vset})$ is a \emph{Banach space} if $\Vset$ is complete, i.e., every Cauchy sequence in $\Vset$ converges to some point in $\Vset$.
-For more information on Banach spaces, we refer to \cite[Chapter III]{reed_i_1981}.
+For more information on Banach spaces, we refer to \cite[Chapter III]{Reed1981}.
 A linear operator $L : \Vset \rightarrow \Wset$ between Banach spaces is \emph{bounded} if $\norm{L} < \infty$, where $\norm{L}$ is the operator norm from \eqref{eq:basic_problem}.
-For more information on bounded operators, including a proof that they are continuous, we refer to \cite[Chapter 4.4]{kubrusly_elements_2011}.
+For more information on bounded operators, including a proof that they are continuous, we refer to \cite[Chapter 4.4]{Kubrusly2011}.
 Any linear operator between Banach spaces gives rise to an adjoint operator: \begin{definition}[Banach Space Adjoint] Let $L : \Vset \rightarrow \Wset$ be a bounded linear operator between Banach spaces.
 The \emph{Banach space adjoint} is the operator $L^* : \Wset^* \rightarrow \Vset^*$ defined for $f \in \Wset^*$ and $v\in \Vset$ through

 \end{definition} The Banach space adjoint can be thought of as a generalization of the Hilbert space adjoint, which corresponds to the transpose operator on $\reals^n$ or $\reals^{n\times m}$.
-For more information on adjoints, we refer to \cite[Chapter VI.2]{reed_i_1981}. \begin{lemma} Let $L : \Vset \rightarrow \Wset$ be a bounded linear operator between Banach spaces.
+For more information on adjoints, we refer to \cite[Chapter VI.2]{Reed1981}. \begin{lemma} Let $L : \Vset \rightarrow \Wset$ be a bounded linear operator between Banach spaces.
 Then $L^* : \Wset^* \rightarrow \Vset^*$ is a bounded linear operator.
-Moreover, if $L$ is injective, then $L^*$ is surjective.
-If $L$ is surjective, then $L^*$ is injective. \end{lemma}
+Moreover, if $L$ is injective and has closed image, then $L^*$ is surjective.
+If $L$ is surjective, then $L^*$ is injective. \end{lemma} \begin{proof} The fact that $L^*$ is linear is obvious and, since $L$ is bounded, for any $f \in \Wset^*$